Watson Knowledge Catalog overview

 - Cleanse and shape relational data assets with the Data Refinery tool.

-Data protection policies apply to all catalogs that are from the same IBM Cloud account and that have policy enforcement enabled.
-Data protection policy tools are available only to users who have special permissions.
+Policies apply to all catalogs that are from the same IBM Cloud account and that have policy enforcement enabled.
+Policy tools are available only to users who have special permissions.

 - Create business terms that describe your data to use in policies.